Introduction to the APA 7th Referencing Style

 There are two parts to acknowledging another's work within your own:

-If you require more help with referencing than this guide can provide please contact the Student Learning & Achievement Team.
+If you require more help with referencing than this guide can provide please contact the Learning Advisors.

 Take careful notes of where you find your information and always acknowledge the work of others, whether it be: